codeequity/codeEquity/docs/raw-ceManual.md

 Creating a PEQ issue with a card in **Accrued** is not legal.
 In this case, the handler will remove both the offending card and will strip the PEQ label from the issue, turning it into a non-PEQ issue.

+##### `created` Can not have an issue with two cards
+When a second card is added to an existing issue (PEQ or not) that already has a card, the handler will remove the 2nd card, duplicate the issue, rename it, then recreate the 2nd card attached to the new issue.
+This is done in order to maintain the 1:1 mapping from issues to cards.

 ##### `created` No duplicates of an accrued PEQ issue
 When you click into `issues`, then click into a PEQ issue, in the Projects sidebar you could select